1936–1947 Harley-Davidson Knucklehead Models | EL, FL & Big Twin Reference

 VIN Information

 Knucklehead-era engine numbers identify the year and engine family, but they do not fully describe every final motorcycle configuration.
 Sidecar gearing designations, special-use variants, and certain marketed model names are not always reflected exactly in the stamped serial number, so the VIN should be used as a starting point rather than a complete description.
-For complete engine number decoding, see the Harley-Davidson VIN decoder and serial number guide.
+For complete engine number decoding, see the Harley VIN Decoder.
+To place decoded motorcycles within the full range of production, use Model Reference 1903–1969.

 1936 Harley-Davidson Models